HITECHCRIME/HC_OVERVIEW/README.md

 > Interface is king; nothing kills an ambitious multiplatform effort faster than a clunky point of entry." -Jessica Clark

-## Hitech Crime Storytelling Paradigms
+## Hitech Crime Technical Storytelling Paradigms

 - **content must be unique**